LeonLow97-Sandbox/react-bootcamp/stephen_grider/react-hooks.md

 ## `useContext`

+- `useContext` allows a component to access values stored in context.
 - `useContext` is used to consume a Context object created by the `createContext()` function.
 - Context provides a way to pass data through the component tree without having to pass props down manually at every level.
 - With `useContext`, we can access the data and functions that are passed through the context from any component within the tree, without the need to pass them explicitly through each level as props.